timcera/astronomia/docs/models.rst

 Planetaires) by Bretagnon and Francou.
 The original model documentation, data files, and sample Fortran routines are available (http://vizier.cfa.harvard.edu/viz-bin/ftp-index?/ftp/cats/VI/81) NOTE: It is
-'''not''' neccessary to download any data or sources from the original site.
+'''not''' necessary to download any data or sources from the original site.
 Astronomia provides everything required.
 The original data files require about 4.1 MB; combined and reduced in Astronomia to about 1.4 MB.
 The full accuracy of the model is retained.